 Your care team will work together to determine the best course of treatment for your individual cancer.
 There are five types of treatment typically used:

-The MDC can also link patients to ground-breaking clinical trials under way at GHS’ Institute for Translational Oncology Research.
+The MDC can also link patients to ground-breaking clinical trials under way at Prisma Health’ Institute for Translational Oncology Research.

 “I decided on lifestyle changes.
 I realized there were only three risk factors I couldn’t change: my age, my sex and my family history.
 Now my body and my mind are much better prepared to deal with anything that comes up.”